awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 26. }
 ```

-**Example Permissions policy for native backup and restore with encryption support**
+**Example permissions policy for native backup and restore with encryption support**
 If you want to encrypt your backup files, include an encryption key in your permissions policy\.
 For more information about encryption keys, see [Getting started](https://docs.aws.amazon.com/kms/latest/developerguide/getting-started.html) in the *AWS Key Management Service Developer Guide*\.
 You must use a symmetric KMS key to encrypt your backups\.
 Amazon RDS doesn't support asymmetric KMS keys\.
 For more information, see [Using symmetric and asymmetric keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
 The IAM role must also be a key user and key administrator for the KMS key, that is, it must be specified in the key policy\.
 For more information, see [Creating symmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.